- Project ID GEOSAFE

 |SPH Engineering||Unmanned systems integration services and software development, and world’s premier mission planning software UgCS are the main specialization of SPH Engineering.
 As one of the partners of the project SPH Engineering will provide respective testing of geofencing solutions to validate the compliance of the current drone features regarding to U-space services.
 Tests will be performed in Latvia.|

-This U-Space project has received funding from the SESAR Joint Undertaking under the European Union's Connection Europe Facility (CEF) programme under grant agreement SJU/LC/0335-CTR
+This project has received funding from the SESAR Joint Undertaking under the European Union's Horizon 2020 research and innovation programme under grant agreement No SJU/LC/0335-CTR